MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-csharp.md

 The MIP SDK implements authentication using class extensibility, which provides a mechanism to share authentication work with the client application.
 The client must acquire a suitable OAuth2 access token, and provide to the MIP SDK at runtime.

 Now create an implementation for an authentication delegate, by extending the SDK's `Microsoft.InformationProtection.IAuthDelegate` interface, and overriding/implementing the `IAuthDelegate.AcquireToken()` virtual function.
-The authentication delegate is instantiated and used later, by the File profile and File engine objects.
+The authentication delegate is instantiated and used later by the `FileProfile` and `FileEngine` objects.

 1. Right-click the project name in Visual Studio, select **Add** then **Class**.
-2. Enter "AuthDelegateImplemenation" in the **Name** field.
+2. Enter "AuthDelegateImplementation" in the **Name** field.
 Click **Add**.
 3. Add using statements for the ADAL library and the MIP library:

      ```csharp